BakiAkgun1/Body-Measurment-Dataset-Analysis/README.md

 # Body Measurements Dataset Analysis
+The Body Measurements Dataset offers a range of body measurement data for individuals, including key anthropometric dimensions and demographic details.
+This dataset is ideal for performing statistical analyses to explore relationships between different body measurements and demographic factors.
+The primary goal of this analysis is to understand how these measurements interrelate and vary across different groups.
 ## Dataset
 The dataset includes various body measurements and is used for statistical tests and correlation analyses.
 The dataset is sourced from [Kaggle Body Measurements Dataset](https://www.kaggle.com/datasets/saurabhshahane/body-measurements-dataset).